-Items that have not been placed on hold by another patron may be renewed up to 2 times.
+Items that have not been placed on hold by another patron may be renewed up to two times.
 Each renewal is for a period of 14 days.
-Items can be renewed a number of ways: Patrons may visit the library service desk, use the self-checkout kiosk, call (315) 448-5054, or email Libraries@sjhsyr.org.
+Items can be renewed a number of ways: Patrons may visit the library service desk, use the self checkout kiosk, or call (315) 448-5054.
 To facilitate renewal patrons may be asked to supply the library call number, found on the spine of the book (ex.: RT 42 L 33 1998).
 Note that books cannot be renewed if overdue or if requested (on hold) for other students.
 Please respect other students' needs.
 There are no long-term/semester loans.